trinsic-community/katacoda-scenarios/trinsic-intro/intro.md

 This scenario will introduce you to Trinsic via the trinsic cli.

-At the end you will have successfully issued and received your very own verifiable credential. &#127881;
+At the end you will have successfully issued and received your very own verifiable credential. &nbsp; &#127881;

 Some of the concepts we'll be covering: